 The Follow-up PREE in Malaysia (PREE Phase 7) was carried out on 26-30 March 2018.
 The focus sector for the peer review were transportation and industry sectors.
 Six experts from Australia, Indonesia, Malaysia, Thailand, USA and International Energy Agency (IEA) joined the Follow-Up PREE Malaysia.
-The draft report was published on November 2018.
+The final report was published on November 2018.

 The 12th PREE, planned to take place in Russia (PREE Phase 8) was originally scheduled for October 2018.
 However, due to the restructuring of the federal government of Russia, it was cancelled.

-The latest of these peer reviews, the Follow-up PREE in Peru (PREE Phase 9) was conducted on 18-22 March 2019 in Lima, Peru.
+The Follow-up PREE in Peru (PREE Phase 9) was conducted on 18-22 March 2019 in Lima, Peru.
 The Review Expert Team was composed by six experts from five APEC economies (Hong Kong, China; Mexico; New Zealand; Thailand and USA) and an expert from the German Corporation for International Development (GIZ).
 Unlike previous Follow-up PREEs, this one was not focused on a specific sector and was an overall assessment of energy efficiency, as per request of the Peruvian government.
 The Expert Team gave 47 preliminary recommendations on 6 subsectors.
 Around 40 participants and 26 presentations from 12 different relevant organisations.
-APERC drafted the Follow-Up PREE report and submitted it to the Peruvian government in September 2019.
+APERC drafted the Follow-Up PREE report and was endorsed by EWG in February 2020.
+The final report is available at the APEC and APERC websites.